Do you introduce letter names or sounds first?

 I would only be introducing a letter a week.
 So it would be the routine!

 - As a class, decide what picture you are going to create with a fingerprint for that letter.

 - While doing other activities relating to that sound, have a small group table set up to do the fingerprinting!

 What a fantastic way to review the letters and sounds already taught!
 Once complete, you can laminate the strip and stick it to your students’ desk as a daily reminder!
-Download the FREE teaching resource template today – Alphabet Detective Fingerprint History.
+Download the teaching resource template today – Alphabet Detective Fingerprint History.